 Structured on a learning community model, Freshman Connect provides students with a controlled learning experience in which they can strengthen their academic skills and realize their potential as successful students while involved in college-level work.

 The values in the learning community experience are not only increased competency in highly transferable skills, but also connection to classmates, professors and the College.
 It is believed that such bonds provide a comfortable and nurturing environment that enables students to develop personally and academically.

 HI101 Western Heritage I (3 credits)*

 Two additional courses (6 credits)**

 Total Credits – 15

-*Descriptions of these courses may be found in the Caldwell College Undergraduate Catalog.
+*Descriptions of these courses may be found in the Caldwell University Undergraduate Catalog.

 **The two additional courses will be determined by Accuplacer Placement Test results, student interest and course availability.